Fintech Product & Operational Systems

 If you’d like to talk

-I work with a small number of teams at a time, either through fractional engagements, defined projects, or advisory support.
+I work with a small number of teams at a time through fractional engagements, defined projects, and advisory support.

 If you're building a fintech product where trust, regulation, and operational complexity matter, we should talk.